ARM-software/acle/main/acle.md

 Armv8.8-A and Armv9.3-A architecture updates for the `memcpy`, `memmove` and `memset` family of memory operations (MOPS).

-These intructions are designed to enable the standardization of the software implementation of those operations.
+These instructions are designed to enable the standardization of the software implementation of those operations.
 Therefore, most of the use cases for the new instructions are covered by the compiler's code generation or by library implementations.